EtEsWieEtEs/myT40-PLC/PLC/V4_KiCad_PCB/README.md

 # Errata
+None

 M37 published

 20231215: OP edited routing for 2-Layers PCB

-Ongoing:
+Additionally for better signals and higher frequencies:

-4-Layer  for OP, providing inductive return paths for signal to related ground.
+4-Layer PCB for OP , providing inductive return paths for signals to related ground on additional layers.
 See www  for "Power Plane and Ground Planes: Should You Use Your PCB Power Plane as a Return Path?"

 My 4 layers for OP
 	TOP: signal
-	In1: ground
+	In1: grounds
-	In2: ground + Power
+	In2: grounds + Power
 	BOT: signal